alma-frankenstein/pizzaParty/README.md

 #### Created by Alma Frankenstein, August 2020

 ## Description
 This app allows the user to choose a pizza size and toppings, and returns the cost of the pizza based on their choices.
+If no size is chosen, the size defaults to 'small'.

 ## Specs